Nicholas Foulkes

-Nicholas Foulkes is an English historian, author, and journalist.
+Nicholas Barrie Anton Foulkes (born December 1964) is a British historian, author and journalist.
 He has written extensively about 19th-century social history as well as the history of luxury goods.
-Robb Report included his book, The Impossible Collection of Watches, in a list of "5 Books Every Watch Collector Should Own," and his book, Swans —Legends of the Jet Society, was optioned for production as a TV series.
+He specializes in horology and Cuban cigars.
+Robb Report included his book, The Impossible Collection of Watches, in a list of "5 Books Every Watch Collector Should Own," and his book, Swans – Legends of the Jet Society, was optioned for production as a TV series.

 Education

-Mr. Foulkes attended Christ's Hospital and Hertford College, Oxford at the University of Oxford, where he graduated in 1983.
+Foulkes attended Christ's Hospital and Hertford College, Oxford at the University of Oxford, where he graduated in 1983.

 Honours

-In 2007, Foulkes was named Havana Man of the Year (Habano Hombre del Año) in the Communications category.
+In 2007 Foulkes was named Havana Man of the Year (Habano Hombre del Año) in the Communications category.

-In 2021, Foulkes was named president of the jury for the 2021 Grand Prix d'Horlogerie de Genève, intended to highlight and annually reward the excellence of the watchmaking art.
+In 2021, Foulkes was named president of the jury for the Grand Prix d'Horlogerie de Genève, intended to highlight and annually reward the excellence of the watchmaking art.

 Personal life

-One of Nicholas’ sons, Max Foulkes, works with the Sahakians at Davidoff of London.
-Nicholas and Max started their own father and son Youtube channel, where they share and discuss cigars.
+Foulkes is married to Alexandra Foulkes, with whom he has two sons.
+The family resides in London.